-Whether you’re planning a big summer party, some al fresco dining or you just want somewhere to sit with a good book and a cuppa, outdoor furniture can make all the difference to your garden.
+Whether you’re getting ready for some al fresco dining or you’re just wanting somewhere to sit with a good book and a cuppa, outdoor furniture can make all the difference to your garden.
 It doesn’t take too much time at all to look after and maintain your garden furniture, and our handy how-to guide will walk you through how to clean, treat and paint it.
 We’ll also answer those niggling questions like ‘what kind of paint is best for furniture?’ or ‘what is the best exterior wood paint?’
-So, stick with us and with just a little bit of care, your outdoor furniture can stay looking great year after year, and what’s great is that with most furniture, you won’t need special cleaning materials.
+So, stick with us and with just a little bit of care, your outdoor furniture can stay looking lovely year after year, and what’s great is that with most furniture, you won’t need special cleaning materials.

 How to restore wooden furniture